 That was until I got a taste of muesli at a hotel breakfast buffet over the summer that I could finally wrap my tastebuds around.
 It wasn’t just oats and a few nuts tossed in for good measure.
 It had loads of other goodies including crispy cereal, seeds, and the kicker: little bits of dark chocolate chopped up and mixed throughout.
 I ate it every morning at that hotel and started making my own version as soon as I landed back in my home kitchen.
 I’m now about 10 batches in and feel pretty close to the hotel muesli that inspired all this experimentation.
 Here’s the mix: rolled oats, golden raisins, toasted almonds, Uncle Sam’s Cereal, toasted pumpkin seeds, chopped dark chocolate, and if I have it in the cupboard, chia, hemp or flax seeds.
 I mix equal parts fresh fruit to muesli and cover it all with plain yogurt or cold milk.

-A muesli-filled jar is now a staple in our kitchen.
+A jar of dark chocolate muesli is now a staple in our kitchen.
 Mr. Mom’s Kitchen starts many work days with a bowl; if I add a touch of honey or brown sugar, the kids will sometimes go for it too.
 It’s wholesome, immensely satisfying, and is less caloric than most granola.

 - 2 cups rolled oats (not quick oats)

-- 1/2 cup toasted, slivered almonds or other favorite chopped nuts
+- 1/2 cup slivered almonds or other favorite chopped nuts

-- 1/3 cup golden raisins (or regular raisins)
+- 1/3 cup golden raisins, regular raisins, or dried cranberries

-- 2 ounces finely chopped bittersweet chocolate (about 1/3 cup mini dark chocolate chips)
+- 2 to 3 ounces finely chopped bittersweet chocolate (1/3 to 1/2 cup or so)

 - 1/4 cup chia seeds, hemp seeds, or ground flax meal (optional)